avenirs-esr/karuta-deployer/README.md

 ## Database init:
   **The database should be created first with required grants for the server where is deployed Karuta.
 For that you can use the sql script etc/database/karuta-account.sql as example**

-The database should be tuned with this conf:
+NB: The database should be tuned with this conf:
 * create custom file for mariadb 10.5 on debian 11 like `/etc/mysql/mariadb.conf.d/51-custom.cnf`
 * edit and add the content
 ```conf